Pronounced (Car-toosh) – a scrolled frame.

 AE or AET : and then a number – Is Latin for Aetatis – age at death

-In the picture above AET : 28 means she was only 28 when she died.
+In the picture, left, OB: the date of death was 20th June 1735 and AE : 38 means he was 38 when he died.
 Black enamel, commonly associated with death was usually used, but white enamel was also used for children and those who were unmarried.
 Isn’t it just heartbreaking?
 And so meaningful.

 If you are interested in learning more about memorial jewellery, Hayden Peters has a wonderful blog called The Art of Mourning where he goes into great detail about all the symbolism, history and stories behind jewels like this.

 I didn’t do any preliminary sketches for this job, just went straight into CAD with reference to pictures I had downloaded.

 Creating the 3D model of this ring was extremely labour intensive, but so rewarding.
 I made prototypes in sterling silver and cubic zirconia along the way, to test how everything would come together.
 I have made a few changes, so the development took months to complete, but I’m very happy with the final product.

 Based on a historic source from the eighteenth century, this design honours the connection between loved ones, past and present.